Where to Buy Online

 What Makes My Agapanthus Really Happy?

-Although they are very hardy, agapanthus will grow more quickly and flower more prolifically in nutrient-rich soil with good drainage and adequate watering.
+Although they are very hardy, agapanthus will grow more quickly and flower more prolifically in nutrient-rich, well drained soil and adequate watering.
 They can store water in their root systems so don’t over water.

 What problems should I look out for?